The Link Between Vineyards, Pesticides, and Pediatric Leukemia Revealed by Inserm Study

 “Obviously there are consequences.
 If we don’t want any problems, we must stop using pesticides.
 On the other hand, we will lose our harvests or research must advance to have more resistant vine plants.
 But it’s not going to happen in 1 day,” deplores an Ardèche winegrower who claims to use pesticides very early in the morning and late in the evening when people living nearby are at home.

 “In Ardèche, the plots of vines are quite diffuse.
 At a glance, there are 7,000 cultivated hectares out of the 500,000 in Ardèche.
 To compare, Bordeaux has 90% of the territory under vines.
-It’s the dose of phytosanitary products that makes the fish,” explains Pierre Champetier, former president of the IGP Ardèche, whose house is on the edge of his farm without ever worrying about his health.
+It’s the dose of phytosanitary products that makes the fish,” explains Pierre Champetier, former president of the IGP Ardèche, whose house is on the edge of his farm without ever worrying regarding his health.

 Same observation for Philippe Dry, director of the Ardèche winegrowers’ cooperative: “At our scale in Ardèche, we have little agricultural and urban pressure compared to the Bordeaux region for example”, before adding: “However, my winemakers feel like they are being trained to use chemicals to produce more.
 We suffer from the evil that we ourselves created with this desire for high yields and monoculture.”